hshakula/doxybook2/README.md

 ## Templates

-This doxybook utility uses templates very similar to Jinja on Python.
+This Doxybook2 utility uses templates very similar to Jinja on Python.
 The template engine used is [inja](https://github.com/pantor/inja) for C++.
-There are already predefined templates stored inside of the doxybook executable file.
+There are already predefined templates stored inside the Doxybook2 executable file.
 If you do not specify an explicit template folder via `--templates` the default templates will be used.

 ### Generate default templates

-You can dump the default templates into a specific folder by calling doxybook as:
+You can dump the default templates into a specific folder by calling Doxybook2 as:

 ```
 doxybook2 --generate-templates /path/to/folder